Visualize Simulation Data on an XY Plot

 Velocity-1.
 To modify a signal color, click the line representation in the table, select a new color, and click Set.
 To modify the signal names, double-click the name in the table and enter the new name.

 Now, add the data from the first run to the plots in the layout.
 Plot the signals from the first run on the time plots.
-To add another series to the XY visualization, select both signals and drag them onto the plot.
-The connection dialog shows the first series that is already plotted.
+To add another series to the XY plot, select both signals and drag them onto the XY plot.
+The series menu shows the first series that is already plotted.
 Select the

 Position-1 signal as the x-data for series 2 and

-When you add multiple series to an XY visualization, each series gets a cursor.
-All cursors on the XY visualization move synchronously, so all signal values displayed on the cursors correspond to the same time.
+When you add multiple series to an XY plot, each series gets a cursor.
+All cursors on the XY plot move synchronously, so all signal values displayed on the cursors correspond to the same time.

-You can manage the signals plotted on an XY visualization using the context menu.
-Right-click the XY plot area and select
+You can manage the signals plotted on an XY plot using the subplot context menu.
+Right-click the XY plot and select

-Show plotted signals to bring up the connection dialog.
-From the connection dialog, you can remove series from the plot or modify the signals that provide the x-data and y-data for each series.
+Show plotted signals.
+From the series menu, you can remove series from the plot or modify which signals provide the x-data and y-data for each series.